fideus-labs/ome-ngff-scientific-ai/README.md

 Try it:
 - "Tomorrow - take ONE image and convert it"
-- "Just pip install ngff-zarr and try the basic tutorial"
+- "Just pip install ngff-zarr and try the command line interface"
 - "5 minutes to get started"

 Evaluate: